blancanyelvesz/word-translation/README.md

 -->

 # Word translation using PLSR
-This project is based on the supervised learning tutorial by Aurelie Herbelot available at [her original GitHub repository](https://github.com/ml-for-nlp/word-translation).
+This project is based on the supervised learning tutorial by Aurelie Herbelot available in [her original GitHub repository](https://github.com/ml-for-nlp/word-translation).

 ## Dependencies
 The only requirements are docopt and scikit-learn, which are included in ``requirements.txt``.